 More than 1% people are autistic.
 People with Autism Spectrum Disorder (ASD) mainly present problems in social communication and interaction, and restricted and repetitive patterns of behaviour, interests or activities.
 Hence, children with ASD may have problems understanding gestures, spoken language, spoken metaphors, recognising own and others’ emotions, and feel overwhelmed in social situations.
 They also present repetitive body movements, motion with objects, ritualistic behaviours, extreme resistance to change their routine, and restricted interests or preoccupations.
-There is not only one type of autism, and this is why the disorder is referred to as “spectrum”.
+There are several types of autism, which is why the disorder is referred to as “spectrum”.

 The causes of autism still remain unknown, and there are only very few effective and appropriate therapies.
 Most available therapies do not target the core symptoms of the disorder, but particular behaviours, like hyperactivity, sleep problems, or anxiety.
 Thus, more appropriate therapies are needed.
 In this blog post we try to shed some light on what is happening in the brain of an ASD person when experiencing social communication issues and when demonstrating restricted behaviours and patterns.